redox-os/book/src/ch08-04-aarch.md

 sudo apt-get install u-boot-tools qemu-system-arm qemu-efi
 ```

-### Config Values
+### Configuration Values

-Before your first build, be sure to set the `ARCH` variable in [.config](./ch02-07-configuration-settings.md#config) to your architecture type, in this case `aarch64`.
+Before your first build, be sure to set the `ARCH` variable in [.config](./ch02-07-configuration-settings.md#config) to your CPU architecture type, in this case `aarch64`.
 You can change several other configurable settings, such as the filesystem contents, etc. See [Configuration Settings](./ch02-07-configuration-settings.md).

 ### Add packages to the filesystem.

 You can add programs to the filesystem by following the instructions [here](./ch09-01-including-programs.md).

-### ADVANCED USERS
+### Advanced Users

-For more details on the build process, please read [Advanced Build](./ch08-01-advanced-build.md).
+For more details on the build process, please read the [Advanced Build](./ch08-01-advanced-build.md) page.

-## Compiling The Entire Redox Project
+## Compiling Redox

 Now we have:

- - fetched the sources
+ - Downloaded the sources
- - set the `ARCH` to `aarch64`
+ - Set the `ARCH` to `aarch64`
- - selected a filesystem config, e.g. `desktop`
+ - Selected a filesystem config, e.g. `desktop`
- - tweaked the settings to our liking
+ - Tweaked the settings to our liking
- - possibly added our very own source/binary package to the filesystem
+ - Probably added our recipe to the filesystem

-We are ready to build the entire Redox Operating System Image.
+We are ready to build the a Redox image.

 ### Building an image for emulation